cubicool/chronode/README.md

 # TODO

+- When CHRONODE_ENABLED isn't set, how should things resolve (with the minimum amount of change fron the user)?
 - What should happen when two or more children have the same name?
 Anything?
 - There is a bug in Node where it always thinks the number of ACTIVE children is however large the deque is; instead, it should be whatever the value of `_c`